 Please be aware that a visa for Canada may be required.
-Participant visa processes can take at least one month and even longer, and require much supporting documentation.
+Participant visa processes take at least one – two months, or even longer, and require much supporting documentation.
 In the past, visa delays have forced some participants to arrive late and have caused others to miss the Institute altogether.
 PLEASE APPLY FOR YOUR VISA EARLY.

 See Canada Citizenship Immigration website for additional information, including a list of countries requiring visas for travel to Canada.
 Even if you don’t require a visa, you may be required to seek authorization to enter Canada in advance online.
 Check the information carefully.

 Once we accept your application, we will provide you with a visa support letter, but you must find out from your local consulate or embassy what documents and procedure are required—it may require you to gather many documents on your end.
 Here is some basic information, but be sure to check locally as well:

 - Two recent passport photos are usually required.
 Make sure these photos meet the requirements as outlined on the website.

 - Enclose the application fee.
 Your fee will not be refunded, even if your application is not accepted.
 You cannot appeal a refusal.

 - You must provide proof that you have enough money for your visit abroad.
 The amount of money may vary, depending on the circumstances for your visit, how long you will stay and whether you will stay in a hotel, or with friends or relatives.
 You can get more information from the visa office in your country or region.